 Isola del Giglio paths: discover the most hidden part of the Giglio area

-There is no lack of opportunities to spend time, from a visit to one of our beaches to a gastronomic tour of the best restaurants on the Giglio Island, but those who love nature, trekking and excursions know that here they can really find bread for his teeth!
+There is no shortage of opportunities to spend time, as we have already said.
+From a visit to one of our beaches to a gastronomic tour of the best restaurants on the island of Giglio.

-Perhaps not everyone knows this, but we have a good number of trails here on the Giglio Island, which allow you to go on excursions in total autonomy; ideal for those who love trekking!
+Within the territory there is a large network of paths on the Giglio Island, which allow you to make excursions in total autonomy; ideal for those who love trekking!

-But how are these useful trails born for hiking on Giglio Island?
+But how are these useful trails born for hiking on the Giglio Island?
 Let’s find out together!

-Isola del Giglio excursions: from mule tracks to hiking trails
+Isola del Giglio excursions: from mule tracks to trekking paths

 The trails on the Giglio Island, with the advent of these new roads, have been gradually abandoned to themselves, a shame if we consider their potential from the hiking point of view.
 Also for this reason, in recent years, they have been refurbished and cleaned up thanks to the contribution of the local Pro Loco and the European funds allocated.